ScottLogic/blog/_posts/2024-11-05-building-an-assignment-algorithm-3.markdown

 - Tech
 tags:
 - Algorithms
 summary: The final installment of the assignment algorithm series!
-This blog covers the last piece of the puzzle - slot sorting, as well as wrapping up all that has been discussed in the previous 2 episodes.
+This episode covers the last piece of the puzzle - slot sorting, as well as wrapping up all that has been discussed in the previous 2 episodes.
 author: jwarren
 ---